pyDeprecate

 Simply install with pip from source: ```bash pip install https://github.com/Borda/pyDeprecate/archive/main.zip ```Use-cases

-- define user warning message and preferable stream
+- define user warning message and preferred stream

 - extended argument mapping to target function/method